Neil Simon Theatre: CBS ownership, Cullman operation

 By December 1945, broadcast network CBS was negotiating to buy the Alvin for use as a studio, as CBS's lease at the nearby Hammerstein's Theatre was about to expire.
 Howard S. Cullman, who owned Hammerstein's, intended to return that theater to legitimate use.
 CBS bought the Alvin for $825,000 in February 1946.
-That June, CBS agreed to lease Hammerstein's from Cullman for five more years, while Cullman agreeed to lease the Alvin from CBS and present productions there instead.
+That June, CBS agreed to lease Hammerstein's from Cullman for five more years, while Cullman agreed to lease the Alvin from CBS and present productions there instead.
 The same year, the Alvin hosted Joan of Lorraine with Ingrid Bergman, Sam Wanamaker, and Romney Brent.
 This was followed in 1947 by the play Life with Father, which transferred from another theater to conclude its 3,224-performance run.
 George Bernard Shaw's play Man and Superman opened at the Alvin that October and relocated in February 1948.
 It was followed immediately afterward by Thomas Heggen and Joshua Logan's comedy Mister Roberts with Henry Fonda, which ran for 1,157 performances.

 Cullman and CBS decided in 1951 to swap Hammerstein's and the Alvin for another three years, allowing the former to be used as a studio and the latter to be used for legitimate plays.
 Three shows opened at the Alvin that year: the Sidney Kingsley play Darkness at Noon, the musical A Tree Grows in Brooklyn, and the Paul Osborn play Point of No Return.
 Point of No Return was followed in December 1952 by the revue Two's Company, with Bette Davis in her first Broadway appearance in 22 years, but it only lasted about 90 performances.
 The next year, Norman Krasna's comedy Kind Sir opened at the Alvin with Mary Martin and Charles Boyer.

 The musical The Golden Apple transferred to the Alvin from off-Broadway in April 1954, running for 173 total performances.
 The Harold Arlen and Truman Capote musical House of Flowers was booked before Cullman's lease came up for renewal that year, indicating that the leases of the Alvin and Hammerstein's would again be swapped.
 House of Flowers ultimately opened in December 1954 and ran for 165 performances.
-Ira Levin's musical No Time for Sergeants opened the next year, running for 796 performances over two years.
+Ira Levin's comedy No Time for Sergeants opened the next year, running for 796 performances over two years.
 The theater hosted several moderately successful productions in the late 1950s, including the musicals Oh, Captain! in 1958 and First Impressions in 1959.
 In addition, Jerome Robbins choreographed his dance special Ballet U.S.A. in 1958, and the musical Bells Are Ringing relocated from the Shubert to the Alvin that year.